 - Cables are generally used for threading.
-One end is fixed on the guide wire and the other is introduced into the threading rod.
+One end is fixed on the guide wire, and the other is introduced into the threading rod.
 A semi-circular hole is left on the pre-embedded cement base for wiring.
-The cable’s size is determined by the lamp head’s power, the lamp’s number in each circuit, and each circuit’s length.
+The lamp head’s power determines the cable’s size, the lamp’s number in each circuit, and each circuit’s length.

-- You can only backfill the cable protection trench after the concealed works are qualified.
+- After the concealed works are qualified, you can only backfill the cable protection trench.
 The backfilling of the protection trench requires layered landfills.
 The degree of layered compaction should reach more than 80% of the original and then be paved with cement.

 Installation of Street Light Poles & Streetlights

-Take note that the pole installation can either be manually installed or mechanically installed.
+Note that the pole installation can either be manually or mechanically installed.

 - Pay attention to the flange.
 Do not press the cable because it will lead to cable skin leakage.
 Keep light poles away from surrounding buildings and power lines.